1024-byteeeee/QuickCommand/README_en.md

 [**中文**](README.md) **|** **[English]**

 This is a mod for quickly and consecutively executing multiple arbitrary commands in the game.
 All commands can be executed by clicking the corresponding buttons in the chat box.
+It can serve as a server mod to provide shared quick commands for all players.
+Once installed on the server, you only need to use the /serverQuickCommand command to control the server's quick commands.
+The configuration files are stored in the server's save folder.

 ![en_us_example_img](src/main/resources/assets/quickcommand/img/en_us_example_img.png)